SNAP Benefits in Ohio: How to Apply and Qualify

 Snack foods and non-alcoholic beverages

-Seeds and plants that produce food
+Seeds and plants which produce food to eat

 Vitamins, medicines, and supplements